internetarchive/brozzler/README.rst

 ---------------

 The easiest way to get started with brozzler for web archiving is with ``brozzler-easy``.
-Brozzler-easy runs brozzler-worker, warcprox, and `pywb <https://github.com/ikreymer/pywb>`_, configured to work with each other, in a single process.
+Brozzler-easy runs brozzler-worker, warcprox, `pywb <https://github.com/ikreymer/pywb>`_, and brozzler-webconsole, configured to work with each other, in a single process.

 Mac instructions: